 How can I get involved?

 There are a range of equally important roles you can take on in the world of derby.
-If you are female and 18+ you can become a derby skater and learn how to booty block on the track but guys are not left out!
-We are also looking for referees, non skating officials or our much-needed stats geeks!
+If you identify as female (this includes trans and non-binary folk) and are 18+ you can become a derby skater and play competitively but don’t worry, no-one gets left out!
+We are also looking for referees, non skating officials, coaches and committee members!
 We hold recreational league sessions every Sunday where you can come along and give derby skating a go.
 If you think you would like to get involved please Contact Us

 How can I keep in touch?